johnrudolph/halfcourt/rules.md

 - Rebounding: If you miss the shot, the rebound goes to the team who has more hoppers 1 space away from the rim.
 Tally up the defensive stats of the Hoopers 1 space from  the rim.
 Whichever team has more total defense under the rim gets the ball.
 If the defending team got the rebound, they immediately begin a possession.
 If the offense got the rebound, the Shot Clock is reset, and the defense takes their next turn as usual.

 ### Hustle Plays
-Each Hooper has 2 Hustle Tokens at the beginning of the game.
-You can spend these on any turn.
-On your turn, you may do 2 actions.
-After doing so, permanently remove the Hustle Token from that Hooper's Card.
+Each Hooper can be in one of 3 Energy states:

+1. Energized: this Hooper can make a Hustle Play on your turn.
+2. Normal
+3. Exhausted: this Hooper cannot do anything during your turn.

+During your turn, you can take two actions with a single Hooper if they are Energized.
+This is called a Hustle Play.
+After doing this, move the Hooper to the Exhausted state.
+This means that on their next turn, they cannot take any actions.

+On your turn, if you do not take an Action with a Hooper, move them up the Energy Status if you can.

 ### Activating
 Each Hooper also has a special perk for being Activated.
 Each Hooper gets Activated differently.
 Some need to do specific things multiple times (for example: hit two 3-pointers), while others just need specific circumstances to happen (for example: when your opponent has 10 or more points).